tofumatt/wp-calypso/client/components/domains/contact-details-form-fields/README.md

 ### labelTexts {Object} (optional)

 An object of strings that override certain label texts.
-This mainly used for conditional labels and translated texts.
+This is mainly used for conditional labels and translated texts.

 Currently supports only two values: `submitButton` and `organization`.